DBCDK/bibliotekdk-next-frontend/README.md

 - **API_TIMEOUT_MS**
   Time in ms for how long the Next.js server should wait for data when doing server side rendering.
 Default is 150.
 - **NEXTAUTH_URL**
   Used for generating redirect uris.
-Set to root page URL, like https://alfa.bibliotek.dk
+Set to root pageNo URL, like https://alfa.bibliotek.dk
 - **JWT_SECRET**
   Secret used to sign JWT
 - **CLIENT_ID**